younggzzheng/database/README.md

-# database
-Multithreaded Database Server and Client
+# Multithreaded Database Server and Client
 *Note: To use the file, make sure to compile using the Makefile. make all in the terminal window will generate all the necessary executables.
 Refer to the Makefile for more information.*

 ## Overview: